Ezelia/EZGUI/README.md

 Note for Phaser 2.4.x users
 ===========================
-if you use Phaser 2.4.x, please include phaser-compat-2.4.js file *after* phaser.js script (see examples/Phaser/phaser-2.4.html) if you load custom resources to be used in your GUI templates and you are loading them with phaser default loader, you'll need to add an event listener for onLoadComplete and pass EZGUI.Compatibility.fixCache (see examples/game/phaser-2.4.html line ~193)
+If you use Phaser 2.4.x, please include phaser-compat-2.4.js file *after* phaser.js script (see examples/Phaser/phaser-2.4.html)
+If you load custom resources to be used in your GUI templates and you are loading them with phaser default loader, you'll need to add an event listener for onLoadComplete and pass EZGUI.Compatibility.fixCache (see examples/game/phaser-2.4.html line ~193)

 Important
 =========
-The code in this repository is still in developement, and some breaking changes may occure
+The code in this repository is still in development, and some breaking changes may occur.

 Online components demos